 If your business is currently using Proposition 65 warnings pursuant to a consent judgment, take heed: You may need to modify the judgment to address business, not legal, pressure to use the new warnings recently established under the new safe harbor warning regulations that go into effect August 30, 2018.

 California law has long required businesses to provide clear and reasonable warnings prior to exposing individuals to chemicals placed on the Proposition 65 list.
 However, recent shake-ups in what defines “clear and reasonable” are changing the liability landscape for businesses selling products in, or destined for, California.
 On August 30, 2016, the Office of Environmental Health Hazard Assessment (OEHHA) adopted new safe harbor warning regulations, which become effective and enforceable on August 30, 2018.
 As of that date, the safe harbor warnings that have been in place since 1988 will no longer provide shelter, and their continued use may subject companies to liability.

 The article continues discussing a scenario that is cause for confusion: product manufacturers or distributors previously entered into a consent judgment regarding warning requirements and will now be required to reconcile those warnings with the new safe harbor regulations.
 If your company is covered by such a consent judgment, consider the possibility that it may be in your best interest to seek a modification of that judgment.
 Click here to read more.

-Chemical Solutions Ltd. (CSL) is dedicated to providing trace elemental analysis by ICP-MS. We also recognize that while it is very important to have the latest technology, having you receive your information on time is just as critical.
+SGS is dedicated to providing trace elemental analysis by ICP-MS. We also recognize that while it is very important to have the latest technology, having you receive your information on time is just as critical.
 To learn more about Prop 65, visit our website or contact us today.